 Protection from Creditors

-When you file a consumer proposal, you’ll be protected from legal action by your creditors.
-This means that they won’t be able to garnish your wages or seize your assets.
+When you file a consumer proposal, you are protected from legal action by your creditors.
+This means that they can’t garnish your wages or seize your assets.

 Flexible Payment Plans